 You probably haven’t investigated how much good a pre-launch landing page will do your new startup.
 As you continue to announce to people about the new company you are launching, don’t let your home page read something like “Thanks for stopping by, we are launching soon.”

 Instead, use that web real estate to take note of users who might be interested in your product.
 Simply build a landing page.
 We have talked about some of the best landing page practices in one of our posts here before.
 The point is that a well done landing page will help you get emails from possible clients.
-Let the landing page have a signup form to collect contact information of these people.
+Let the landing page have an online form to collect contact information of these people.

 Just above the signup form have a statement like this “Thanks for stopping by, we shall be launching soon.
 Leave your email with us so we can let you know once we launch.
 Lots of free offers that day.
 Don’t miss out!”